J0hn8uff3r/Streamcloud.eu-Improver/README.md

 A-Play/Stop video using spacebar even if you clicked outside the video frame

-B-Avoid default scroll down default action when spacebar is pressed
+B-Avoid scroll down default action when spacebar is pressed

 C-Clean unnecessary elements